Plan Your Visit in Denali National Park (2025)

 • If you are a photographer, take a Telephoto Lense - wildlife (usually) keeps its distance from the road.

-The amount of time you spend in Denali depends on your needs, time, and itinerary.
-When designing itineraries for our guests, we usually plan 2 or 3 nights in the Denali area.
-Two nights are usually enough if you want to take a bus tour, take a hike, and learn more about the park.
+When designing itineraries for our guests, we usually plan two or three nights in the Denali area.
+Two nights are enough if you want to take a bus tour, hike, and learn more about the park.
 If you have an extra day, you can add some activities or go on a longer hike.
-Sometimes it is even possible to spend only one night in Denali and still go on a narrated bus tour.
+Sometimes, it is even possible to spend only one night in Denali and still go on a narrated bus tour.
 It depends on your time and expectations.

 Denali National Park certainly has a lot to offer, but there are so many incredible places in our state that we don’t recommend spending too much time here.